National Third Shift Workers Day

 Safety Concerns

-How To Observe National Third Shift Worker’s Day
+How to Observe National Third Shift Workers Day

 Observing this day is as easy as thanking a third shift worker in your life.
-If you don’t know anyone who works the third shift, then feel free to use the hashtag #NationalThirdShiftWorkersDay to thank all of the third shift workers who might come across your social media accounts.
+If you don’t know anyone who works the third shift, then feel free to use the hashtag #NationalThirdShiftWorkersDay to thank all the third shift workers who might come across your social media accounts.

 When is it?

-This year (2023)
+This year (2024)

 May 8 Wednesday

-Last year (2022)
+Last year (2023)

 Topic